growi-dev/blog_content/_drafts/The-Slow-Learner.md

 learning patterns
 ## Comprehension
 I've newer wrote the same code twice (don't tell my employer)

+i tend to stare at code for hours while coming up with a design that fits all my use cases at once

 ## Control
 puzzle solving
 code is a jigsaw puzzle